🌅 Building Semantic Search for 100k+ Creative Assets

 Why Vertex AI

-- • High quality multimodal embeddings
+- • High-quality multimodal embeddings

-- • Strong performance on MTEB benchmarks
+- • Strong benchmark performance

 - • Predictable latency